b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 * **Agents:** Key figures like Louis Pouzin (Shell concept) and Ken Thompson (Thompson Shell) developed early command-line interpreters.
 * **Technologies:** Time-sharing systems allowed multiple users to access a single mainframe via terminals, necessitating efficient command interfaces.

+**Shell Concept and Implementation**

+Pouzin, Louis (1965).
+'The SHELL: A Global Tool for Calling and Chaining Procedures in the System'.
+This title is the subject line in a document on Massachusetts Institute of Technology (MIT) Project MAC, letterhead, stating that it is "...Section IV of the Design Notebook...", with a distribution list, somewhat like a memo, dated: April 2, 1965.
+Source: https://people.csail.mit.edu/saltzer/Multics/Multics-Documents/MDN/MDN-4.pdf (accessed: Friday February 9, 2024)

 **Rise of Prominent Shells (1970s - 1980s):**

 * **Context:** The Bourne Shell (Sh) became the dominant shell on Unix systems, while IBM developed the CMS EXEC and TSO shells for its mainframes.